ProDataMan/ansible-best-practices-windows/labs/aap-projects-templates-jobs/index_new.md

-This playbook targets hosts in the `web` group.
-We need to add our servers to the `web` group.
+This playbook targets hosts in the `webservers` group.
+We need to add our servers to the `webservers` group.

 Go to **Resources → Inventories**, and click **First Inventory**.